On the classical solution for the steady triple-deck equations: Introduction

 In 1904, Prandtl \cite{Prandtl1904} proposed the boundary layer theory to address attached flow problems, achieving remarkable success in fluid dynamics research.
 However, when dealing with flow separation induced by adverse pressure gradients, this theory encounters singularity issues.
 Notably, Landau and Lifshitz \cite{LL1944} revealed that the velocity component normal to the body surface grows unboundedly (termed {\it the Goldstein singularity}), which hinders the solution from being further extended to the reverse-flow region \cite{Goldstein1948}.
-To overcome these difficulties, scholars including A.F.
-Messiter \cite{Messiter1970} and K. Stewartson \cite{Stewartson1969} developed the triple-deck theory from the late 1960s to the early 1970s.
+To overcome these difficulties, scholars including Messiter \cite{Messiter1970} and Stewartson \cite{Stewartson1969} developed the triple-deck theory from the late 1960s to the early 1970s.
 In this theory, three distinct layers—a viscous sublayer, a main layer, and an upper layer—appear in the transverse direction, for which uniformly valid approximate solutions are derived by the asymptotic matched method.
-For instance, Messiter successfully eliminated the Goldstein singularity in his study on the flow near the trailing edge of an incompressible flat plate, demonstrating the theory’s mathematical resolution to singular behaviors \cite{Messiter1970}.

-In physics, the triple-deck structure is observed when localized surface perturbations exist.
-For demonstration, we focus on the steady triple-deck flow over an incompressible two-dimensional (2D) flat plate with a localized roughness element.
-The roughness is located at a distance $L$ downstream from the leading edge.
-Taking $L$ as the reference length, the Reynolds number is defined as $ \text{Re}=\frac{U_\infty L}{\nu}$, with $U_\infty$ and $\nu$ being the velocity of the incoming flow and the kinematic viscosity, respectively.
-For convenience, we introduce a small parameter $\ep=\text{Re}^{-\frac{1}{8}}\ll 1$.
-The system is described in the Cartesian coordinate $(X,Y)$, with its origin at the leading edge.
-The roughness height is assumed to be $O(\ep^5)$ or smaller, and we denote it as $\{(X,Y)\big|\ Y = \ep^5F(\frac{X-1}{\ep^3}),\ X\in\R\}$ for some given function $F=O(1)$ as $\ep\to0$.
-Consequently, the roughness-induced mean-flow distortion exhibits three distinct layers in the transverse direction, spanning in the $O(\ep^3)$ vicinity of the roughness (see figure \ref{fig0-3}).